boluo2077/search-nl2sql/README.md

 - Before using the SQL code interpreter tool, explain your inference approach
 - If multiple SQL queries are possible, present options for the user to choose

-《Table Structure with Data Examples》
+## Table Structure with Data Examples

 Table: Products
 product_id: p-985